velika778/LHL-Stats-Project/README.md

 ## Results

-Given the high p-score, there does not seem to be any correlation between the variables I chose.
+Given the small p-value, there is a strong correlation between the total number of bikes at a station and the number of restaurants nearby.
+However, there may be other contributing factors that are not included in this model that might better explain the observed relationship.

 ## Challenges